GameDevTecnico/cubos-blog/content/hello-relations.rst

 :summary: Adding entity relations to our ECS
 :author: Ricardo Antunes

 Hello!
-This past month I've been tinkering with the *ECS*, which arguably is the core foundation of CUBOS.
+This past month I've been tinkering with the *ECS*, which arguably is the core foundation of **Cubos**.
 We structure all of our engine code around it.
 You can learn more about the concept in our `ECS guide <https://gamedevtecnico.github.io/cubos/docs/features-ecs.html>`_!

 The Problem